 Set the desired scan duration and tap Scan.

-Here are some basic WiFi channel planning best practices to help you achieve this goal:
+Here are some basic WiFi channel planning best practices to help you avoid co-channel interference:

 - Analyze WiFi channels at different times of the day: Some WiFi networks, such as those created by printers and wireless security cameras are active only during certain times of the day, so it pays off to analyze WiFi channels more than once.